Complete this background check.

 Practice field will be available at lease two to three weeks before the first game of the season.
 If you want to change your practice schedule, you can send an email to firstname.lastname@example.org.
 You will receive a field permit from the league, not all fields are permitted.

-Picture days are May 1 and May 8.
+The GBYSL League scheduled picture days can be found on our calendar located on the website.
 Your team will be scheduled either before or after your game.
 If you have a preference on the day and time, please send an email to email@example.com.

 We will release the uniform, pictures and medals to a team representative only, please do not send your whole team.
 You will receive an email when it is available.